ablaamim/ft_printf/README.md

 ---

-> <i>A small description of the required conversion:
+> <i>A small description of the required conversions :

 | %  | Type |
 |--- |--- |